apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>The blueprint for the components.
+<p>template defines the component template.
-Generates a set of components (also referred to as shards) based on this template.
-All components or shards generated will have identical specifications and definitions.</p>
+A ShardingSpec generates a set of components (also called shards) based on the component template, and this group of components or shards have the same specifications and definitions.</p>
 </td>
 </tr>
 <tr>